For each route, multiple responses can be defined (status, body, and headers) and triggered using a set of rules.

 You can define an unlimited number of rules for each route.
-At each request, Mockoon will read each route response rules and will return the response which contains the first matching rule.
-There is no logic between the rules.
-You can read them like this:
+At each request, Mockoon will read each route response rules and will return the response which contains the first matching rule(s).
+The rules are interpreted by default as follow:

 [rule OR rule] OR [rule OR rule] the brackets symbolizing each route response.